/belittle-meaning-etymology

 -) Pronunciation and accent: bɪlɪt(ə)l or (American) bɪlɪd(ə)l.

--) Etymology: it is analysed into be- (prefix) + LITTLE.
+-) Etymology: it is analysed into be- (prefix) + “little”.

 -) 2.
-To treat, speak of, or think of (someone or something) contemptuously; to represent as of less value
+To treat, speak of, or think of (someone or something) contemptuously; to represent as of less value.

--) Synonyms: to depreciate, underrate, undervalue.
+-) Synonyms for “belittle”: to depreciate, underrate, undervalue.

--) Antonyms: to overvalue, exaggerate, over-estimate (a thing); extol, enhance, exalt (a person).
+-) Antonyms of “belittle”: to overvalue, exaggerate, over-estimate (a thing); extol, enhance, exalt (a person).

 -) Translation: déprécier, in French; menospreciar, in Spanish; sminuire, in Italian.